akprasad/arunkprasad.com/akp/posts/how-to-create-a-static-website-with-flask.md

-title: How to create a static website with Flask
+title: How to Create a Static Website with Flask
 date: 2022-01-05
 description: Static sites are fast and simple.
 Learn how to create one with
              Flask and Flask-Frozen.